cwensel/cascading.jdbc/README.txt

  It provides support for reading/writing data to/from an RDBMS via JDBC drivers when bound to a Cascading data processing flow.

+ INSERT and UPDATE are both supported during sinking.
+Custom SELECTs can also be used during sourcing.

  Cascading is a feature rich API for defining and executing complex, scale-free, and fault tolerant data processing workflows on a Hadoop cluster.
 It can be found at the following location: